-The music was so loud we didn’t get to much of a chance to talk But I sized him up.
+The music was so loud we didn’t get too much of a chance to talk.
+But I sized him up.
 I was a bouncer for a few years, and it’s just something I do.
 Maybe all guys do it.
 Size up a motherfucker.
 Try to figure out if they could take him.

 Well, I wasn’t exactly at that point with Essington, since we hadn’t pissed each other off.
 I wasn’t at the deciding-if-I-would-win-in-a-cage-match phase of our relationship.
 I was just trying to figure him out.
 Trying to see if I could guess what he was all about.

-But there was no need reach for the salt-shaker, yet.
+But there was no need to reach for the saltshaker, yet.
 He was just sitting there watching the show.

 –I swear to you, these were my first impressions.
 Just from watching him.
 Now and then an occasional shouted exchange over the music.
 I had not read Life Won‘t Wait.

 Well, needless to say, when I did, I was immensely pleased with myself.
 And my psychic powers.

 Don’t get me wrong, it’s not like I had him all figured out, or had known his whole story, but it turns out I did have a sense of the warp of the woof.
 I gisted it.

 After reading his collection of autobiographical stories about life in the 818 (with interesting interviews with James Frey, Steve Jones, and Texas Terri Laird) I realized I had been right about a lot of things.
 Not like a jungle shaman high on Ibogaine right, but right enough to make beer money giving readings at a card table on the Santa Monica pier right.